natalieagus/natalieagus.github.io/50002/problem_set_1.md

 ---

-Consider an 8-bit number systems.
-Do the following base conversion, and indicate with a `0b` prefix for binary systems and `0x` prefix for hexadecimal systems.
+Consider an 8-bit number systems. **Do the following base conversion**, and indicate with a `0b` prefix for binary systems and `0x` prefix for hexadecimal systems.
 Octal and decimal systems do not have prefixes.

 1. 76 (decimal) to binary
 2. 0b10000001 (binary) to decimal